-For the most part, it feels like Apple wants to have the same features on all its devices, for a universal user experience.
+For the most part, it feels like Apple wants to have the same features on all its devices for a universal user experience.
 That is actually a good thing, every device you pick up will feel familiar.
-However, it also means that there is not a lot to be excited about, because nothing is new or groundbreaking.
-Spotlight improvements we are getting in macOS Ventura have been on iOS/iPadOS for years.
-We’re happy about customising our toolbars for apps in iPadOS.
+However, it also means that there is not a lot to be excited about because nothing is new or groundbreaking.
+The Spotlight improvements we are getting in macOS Ventura have been on iOS/iPadOS for years.
+We’re happy with the ability to customise our app toolbars.
 That’s a feature they took from the macOS apps.

 It seems Apple didn’t have any time to look at our wish list for Apple Notes’ iPadOS 16 updates.
 You can understand our disappointment.

-Freeform, the new app just seems like a Nebo reap-off, where they created an infinite canvas for Apple Notes.
+Freeform appears to be a Nebo spinoff in which they created an infinite canvas for Apple Notes.
 Instead of adding it to an already existing app, they chose to create a completely different one for it.

 Is Apple’s universal user interface part of a bigger plan?
 Or did they simply run out of ideas this year?
 Let us know what you think.
-For Apple Notes, we gave them plenty of ideas, for free.
-So perhaps, they have a bigger plan (seeing they ignored all of our ideas).
+For Apple Notes, we gave them plenty of ideas for free.
+So perhaps they have a bigger plan (seeing as they ignored all of our ideas).
 Only time will tell.